 Cultivate a culture that makes it easy to request and receive help.
 As Dr. Elizabeth Fitelson, director of the women’s program in Columbia University’s psychiatry department, observed, “Focusing on improving the social supports for basic needs would have a far greater intervention than any specific mental health intervention.”

 Screening and access to treatment are essential tools to combat the extraordinary stress levels people are facing.
 A panel of experts now recommends doctors screen all patients under age 65 for anxiety.
 The intention is to help prevent mental health disorders from going undetected and untreated for years or even decades.
-I recently discussed this recommendation with fellow Bulletin writer Alina Cho.

 Bottom Line: Individual interventions can be helpful but culture and community are essential for building resilience and managing stress.